 While it is unfortunate that the agency may be reducing customer service options, people who receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits should not give up hope if they need immediate services.
 These benefits can help you make ends meet if you are disabled and unable to work.

 We always suggest visiting the SSA website before going to the office if you have questions.
-If you are experiencing problems applying for benefits, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free consultation.
+If you are experiencing problems applying for benefits, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers